adrybakov/rad-tools/doc/tb2j_plotter.rst

 ``--distance``, ``-d``

-    Exact distance. (=)
+    (=) Exact distance.

-    Only the bonds with the distance exact as this one will remain in the model.
+    Only the bonds with the distance exact as this one remains in the model.
-    Note that with this parameter specified there is no point in specifying maximum or minimum distance.
+    Note: there is no point in specifying maximum or minimum distance when this parameter is specified.

 ``--template``, ``-t``

-    Relative or absulute path to the template file, including the name and extention of the file itself.
+    Relative or absolute path to the template file, including the name and extention of the file.

     #TODO